Region: Italy, Apulia

 1. Soak the olives in rosé wine for 15 minutes.
 Drain and set the olives aside and save 1/4 cup of the wine.

 2. Place the cauliflower florets in a flame-proof casserole with the olive oil, onion, and garlic.
 Sprinkle the pecorino, anchovies, olives, wine, and salt on top, in that order.
-Cover and place over a medium heat and cook without stirring, only shaking the casserole, until tender, about 40 minutes.
-Serve with the toasted bread is serving as an antipasto.
+Cover and place over a medium heat and cook without stirring, only shaking the casserole, until tender, 35 to 40 minutes.
+Serve with the toasted bread if serving as an antipasto.